Axiomatic Analysis of Medial Centrality Measures: Preliminaries

 \section{Preliminaries}

+In our work, we consider weighted directed multigraphs with possible self-loops.
+This model generalizes to unweighted and undirected graphs and could be used to represent the World Wide Web, social or financial networks, among others.

-In our work we consider directed multigraphs with possible self-loops.
-Such a graph is a pair $G = (V, E)$, where $V$ is the set of nodes and $E$ is the multiset of edges, that is ordered pairs of nodes $(v, u) \in V \times V$.
-From now on, we will refer to directed multigraphs simply as graphs.
+A graph is a pair $G = (V, E)$, where $V$ is the set of nodes and $E$ is the multiset of edges, that is, ordered pairs of nodes $(v, u) \in V \times V$.
 We will denote the number of occurrences of an element $e$ in the multiset $E$ by $m_e(E)$.
 An edge $(v, u)$ is \emph{outgoing} from the node $v$, which is the \emph{start} of the edge and is \emph{incoming} to the node $u$, which is the \emph{end} of the edge.
 If $v = u$, the edge is a \emph{self-loop}.